 Schwa Sound Words

-If you’re looking for a handy list of words with schwa sound you can use in your lessons, I created a schwa sound words list that you can download for free in my freebies library.
-You must be signed up to my email list to access the freebies library.
+If you’re looking for a handy list of words with schwa sound you can use in your lessons, I created a schwa sound words list that you can download for free by signing up below.

 How To Teach The Schwa Sound